2016 Kentucky elections

 A general election was held in the U.S. state of Kentucky on November 8, 2016.
 The primary election for all offices was held on May 17, 2016.

 Federal offices

 United States Senate

 Incumbent senator Rand Paul won reelection, defeating Democratic challenger Jim Gray.

 United States House of Representatives

 Kentucky has six congressional districts, electing five Republicans and one Democrat.

 State offices

 Kentucky Senate

 The Kentucky Senate consists of 38 members.
 In 2016, half of the chamber (all odd-numbered districts) was up for election.
 Republicans maintained their majority, without gaining or losing any seats.

 Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 2016.
 Republicans gained control of the chamber from Democrats, picking up 17 seats.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of 7 justices elected in non-partisan elections to staggered eight-year terms.
 District 5 was up for election in 2016.